Jugband Blues: Video

 The promotional video for the song was filmed in December 1967, for the Central Office of Information in London.
-The video was supposed to be about Britain, and was meant to be distributed in the US and Canada.
+The COI used the video for a promotional film about Britain, and was meant to be distributed in the US and Canada.
 The video features Barrett (shown with an acoustic guitar for the first time) and the group miming to the song in a more conventional stage setting, with psychedelic projections in the background.
 The original audio to the promo is lost, and most versions use the BBC recording from late 1967, (Note: The band recorded a performance on 20 December 1967, broadcast on the 31st, for BBC Radio's Top Gear, presented by John Peel and Tommy Vance.
 The version of "Jugband Blues" recorded here, differs from the Saucerful version: The radio version features harmonies in the final section, Wright using a church sound-alike organ, and the band loses The Salvation Army but retains the kazoo.) consequently causing sync issues most evident as Barrett sings the opening verse.
 The original film was considered to be lost, until it was re-discovered in the Manchester Arts Lab in 1999.
 Barrett and Waters first watched the promo video during the second week of December 1967.